-Split Block Options - When a Split block is selected in the Signal Flow, you can choose from among 3 types of Split blocks and adjust its balance options using the parameter sliders that appear in the Edit tab below.
+Split Block Options - When a Split block is selected in the Signal Flow, you can choose from among four types of Split blocks and adjust its balance options using the parameter sliders that appear in the Edit tab below.

 Input & Output Blocks - A path's Input and Output blocks cannot be moved, but when you select one of these blocks, you'll see options within the Edit panel below.

-Please see "Editing Input, Output, Split & Merge Blocks" on page 40.
+TIP: Please also see "Editing Input, Output, Split & Merge Blocks" on page 42.